The Best Way to Boil Sweet Potatoes

-Sweet potatoes are quite the versatile vegetable.
+Sweet potatoes are quite a versatile vegetable.
 Incredibly satisfying with its sweetness and texture, this tuber can wear many hats.
-But going back to basics, this is how you should boil sweet potatoes.
-The process will be the same whether you keep the skins on or not.
+When it comes to cooking sweet potatoes, you can bake sweet potatoes in the oven, microwave them, or boil them.
+The process for boiling sweet potatoes will be the same whether you keep the skins on or not.
 Boiled sweet potatoes are filling and make a simple side.
 Here, we give you tips on how to boil sweet potatoes and how to serve them.

 How to Boil Sweet Potatoes

-There is not much of a difference in boiling sweet potatoes with the skins on versus peeling them.
+There is not much difference between boiling sweet potatoes with the skins on versus peeling them.
 But you will get a boost of fiber and potassium if you boil and eat the potatoes with the skin on.
-If you're looking for a smoother mash, for example, peel the potatoes first before boiling.
-The skin does add a subtle texture to each bite.
+The skin also adds a subtle texture to each bite.
+If you're looking for a smoother mash, however, peel the potatoes first before boiling.

-- Shop for sweet potatoes with smooth skin and are firm when you press.
-Avoid any with soft spots.
-Store them in a cool, dry place for up to 1 week and avoid refrigerating them as they will dry out.
+1. Shop for sweet potatoes with smooth skin that is firm when you press it.
+Avoid any soft spots.
+Store them in a cool, dry place for up to one week and avoid refrigerating them as they will dry out.

-- Rinse and scrub under cold water.
-For a more nutritious mash leave the skin on, for a smoother one peel with a vegetable peeler.
+2. Rinse and scrub the sweet potatoes under cold water.
+For a more nutritious mash, leave the skin on.
+For a smoother one, peel with a vegetable peeler.

-- Boil until potatoes are tender when pierced with a fork, 15 to 20 minutes.
-Note, it will take less time if you cut the sweet potatoes in smaller pieces.
+4. Boil sweet potatoes for 15 to 20 minutes, until they are tender when pierced with a fork.
+Note it will take less time if you cut the sweet potatoes into smaller pieces.

-- Drain and return to pot to make your mash.
+5. Drain and return to the pot to make your mash.

 Boiled Sweet Potatoes Recipes

-It's easy to simply add butter and a touch of milk to make a simple Sweet Potato Mash.
+It's easy to add butter and a touch of milk to your sweet potatoes and make a simple sweet potato mash.
 Can't get enough?
-This recipe of Mashed Sweet Potatoes has hints of citrus, warmth from nutmeg, and added creaminess from the sour cream.
+This recipe for Sweet Potato Buttermilk Pancakes has hints of cinnamon, warmth from nutmeg, and added sweetness from the maple syrup.